 Visit the entire hot tub series to-date HERE

-So let’s build a deck!
+So let’s get to building a deck!

-But so simple, you don’t even have to cut wood, and beginner builders can manage it… like us!
+But so simple, you don’t even have to cut wood, and beginner builders can manage it… just like us!

-This tutorial will build a platform measuring 96″ x 98″.
+This tutorial will build a deck platform measuring 96″ x 98″ with no floor overhang on any of the sides.

 Treated lumber: for an 8′ x 8′:

-- 8 treated 2x6s x 8′ for framework (9 would be better)
+- 8 treated 2x6s x 8′ for frame and deck beams (9 would be better)

 - 17 treated 5/4″ x 6″ x 8′ rounded edged deck boards for the top (mine are from Rona in Canada)